-My goal is to present some of the things you should think about before deciding to move to a foreign country – not to scare you out of doing it, but so that you’re aware of the potential problems that could arise before they come up and smack you in the face.
-Of course, there will be unforeseen dilemmas along the way, but the fewer of them you encounter, the better.
+My goal here is to present some of the things you should think about before making the move to a foreign country.
+I’m not trying to scare you out of it; I want you to be aware of some potential problems that could arise before they come up and smack you in your jet-lagged face.
+Unforeseen dilemmas are a given, but the fewer of them you encounter, the better.
 Those of you daring enough to show up somewhere and just stay on without legal papers can skip on to our Indie Travel Guides for our best tips on wherever you plan to end up.

-Whichever camp you fall into, there are a few things to consider when picking the country you’ll be adopting as your new home.
+Whichever camp you fall into, there are a few things to do before picking the country you’ll be adopting as your new home.

-- How easy is it to become an expat?
-While I’m having to jump through countless hoops to become a legal expat in Italy (as I would in any EU country), a former BootsnAll employee who lives in Bali merely has to leave his island every couple of years and pay the government some money in order to stay.
+- Check out the visa process While I’m jumping through countless hoops to become a legal resident in Italy (as I would in any EU country), a former BootsnAll employee who lives in Bali merely has to leave his island every couple of years and pay the government some cash in order to stay.
 Another colleague of mine who lives in Costa Rica just had to make sure he had a way to support himself before moving.
 It’s important to know how involved the process is, and how long it will take, before you start packing up house.

-- Your scouting mission should be longer than two weeks.
-A two-week vacation doesn’t give you an accurate picture of what it’s like to live in a place, so before you make the big move you would ideally have time to spend a month or two renting an apartment in the city you think you want to live in – preferably in not the best weather or the busiest season so you aren’t duped into thinking it’s always beautiful and sunny and full of energy.
-An extended, single-location stay will let you settle in to a routine in order to get used to things like doing the grocery shopping, cleaning the house, and paying the bills.
+- Use a scouting mission to learn more.
+A two-week vacation doesn’t give you an accurate picture of life at a destination.
+So before you make the big move you should take time to spend a month or two renting an apartment in the city you think you want to live in – preferably in not the best weather or the busiest season so you aren’t duped into thinking it’s always beautiful and sunny and full of energy.
+An extended, single-location stay will let you settle into a routine and get used to things like grocery shopping, cleaning the house, and paying the bills.

 - Talk to current and former expats.
-Your goal here should be connect with as many people who either currently live or used to live in your chosen country.
-Their perspectives will give you the fullest picture of what it would be like to live there yourself.
-Remember, you’re bound to get some overly positive feedback as well as some that’s overly negative, so you can’t just get one or two opinions and consider yourself informed.
-The internet can be your best friend in this endeavor, as there are several websites and online forums frequented by the expats of many countries.
+Your goal here should be connect with people who either live or used to live in your destination.
+Their perspectives will give you the most complete picture of what it would be like to live there.
+Remember, you’re bound to get some overly positive feedback as well as some that’s overly negative.
+You’ll need more than one or two opinions to consider yourself informed.
+Websites and online forums frequented by expats can also be handy.

 Learn the Immigration Laws

-While current and former expats can be a good resource for visa information like this, in some countries every person’s case is going to require something a little different.
-Your best bet is to find out what you would need right from the horse’s mouth, so to speak.
+While current and former expats can be a good starting resource for visa information, in some countries everyone is going to require something a little different.
+Your best bet is to find out what you need directly from the horse’s mouth, so to speak.

 - Find your nearest embassy or consulate.
-It’s possible you’ll have to make multiple trips to the nearest consulate representing the country you’ve chosen, so for your sake I hope that’s not too far away!
-The consulate’s website should be a good starting point for information, at the very least, and you can try calling or emailing for additional information as well.
+It’s possible you’ll have to make multiple trips to the nearest consulate representing the country you’ve chosen, so hopefully it’s not too far away!
+The official website is a good starting point for information, and you can call or email for additional information as well.
 There’s a list of the embassies and consulates in the US here.

-- Find out about the different kinds of visas.
+- Find out about different kinds of visas.
 You may find that there are several different kinds of visas available, depending on your situation.
-There are often working visas, visas for retired people, visas for students, and what I call “famous/rich people visas.”
-This latter category is the one that allows movie stars to have second (or third, or fifth) homes somewhere and come and go as they please, because they’re rich and they’re not going to be a drain on the local economy.
-If you’re reading this article, my guess is that you don’t fall into that category, so you’ll just need to figure out which of the country’s visas you qualify for – and which are easier to get.
+There are working visas, visas for retired people, visas for students, and what I call “famous/rich people visas.”
+This latter category is one that allows people that are wealthy enough to have second (or third, or fifth) homes in a country besides their own come and go as they please.
+The reasoning is that because they’re rich, they’re not going to be a drain on the local economy.
+If you’re reading this article, my guess is that you don’t fall into that category, so you’ll just need to figure out which visas you qualify for – and which are easier to obtain.

 - Find out about family visas, if necessary.
-If you’ve got family who’ll come along with you, it’s important to know what kinds of visas are available to them and what they can do on those visas – sometimes they’ll be allowed to work using those visas, and sometimes they’ll be strictly prohibited from working.
-In my case, I’m getting a visa for a freelancer, which entitles my husband to a family visa – a visa which allows him to work legally in Italy.
-His dreams of lazy days in Italy courtesy of a sugar mama are, therefore, going to have to remain dreams.
+If you’ve got family who’ll come along with you, it’s important to know what kinds of visas are available to them and what they can do on those visas – sometimes they’ll be allowed to work using their visas, and sometimes they’ll be strictly prohibited from working.
+For example, I’m getting a freelancer visa, and my husband will have a family visa through me that allows him to work legally in Italy.
+His dreams of lazy days in Italy courtesy of a sugar mama are, therefore, going to stay dreams.
 Sorry, honey.

-Many of the things you take for granted at home will be different and can cause culture shock in another country.
+Many of the things you take for granted at home will be different in another country; these changes can cause culture shock.
 You’ll have to re-learn how to do all kinds of stuff that you’ve known how to do since you were 15.
-Even if you’re not challenged by a different language, the processes for renting an apartment, getting a bank account, finding a doctor, doing the grocery shopping, paying the bills, voting, getting a driver’s license, and doing the dry cleaning will all be different.
-Even “fun” activities like shopping for clothes and books can become problematic, as you’ll need to figure out what size you are in this new country, and you may not have ready access to reading material in anything but the local language.
+You may have to learn a new language.
+Everyday things like renting an apartment, getting a bank account, finding a doctor, doing the grocery shopping, paying the bills, voting, getting a driver’s license, and doing the dry cleaning may prove challenging.
+Even “fun” activities like shopping for clothes and books can be problematic, as you’ll need to figure out what size you are in this new country, and you may not have ready access to reading material in anything but the local language.

 If you’re an internet junkie, you’ll need to make absolutely sure you can get online and get your fix as often as you’d like.
 I know a woman in Italy who has been fighting with the local telecom company for over a year to get high-speed internet (she’s been on dial-up), and that’s after paying for the connection to be installed in her house.
 In more rustic settings, online access can be slow or limited to internet cafes and other such internet points.